farahshih/Grocery-Retail-Data-Analysis/Modelling_AggSales.md

 ## Multiple R-squared:  0.583,	Adjusted R-squared:  0.579
 ## F-statistic:  176 on 3 and 379 DF,  p-value: <0.0000000000000002
 ```
-The coefficient and siginificant test shows that, **as the ratio of reference price/current weighted price (``ref_wp.ratio``) goes up, the sales goes up too.** This actually tells us how customers perceive pricing.
+The coefficient and siginificant test show that, **as the ratio of reference price/current weighted price (``ref_wp.ratio``) goes up, the sales goes up too.** This actually tells us how customers perceive prices.
 There is often a reference price in customer's mind (that is how much consumers expect to pay for a good in relation to other competitors and the previously advertised price).
 The model_31 tells us that the ratio of reference price / current price (just like discount porpotion) tends to drive customers' buying behavior.

 It's interesting to note that in model_21, where we use ``price_ref_diff`` as one of the predictors, the model isn't as good as model_31.
 It implies that when evaluating price and making purchaing decisions, customers tend to compute the ratio of reference price and current price, instead of the actual price difference.